 This is a fun twist on the traditional caramel apple.
 In this recipe, I am using dried Asian fruits instead of the typical candy and cookie toppings.
+These delicious apples are a healthier version and the kiddies and grown-ups will love them.
 How about bringing these delicious treats to your next Halloween party?

 5 medium organic Granny Smith apples

 14 oz bag of caramels (approximately 50 pieces )